+Beautiful scenery, nordic ski routes, an abundance of shopping choices and many dog-friendly activities are just a few reasons the Rocky Mountain town of Crested Butte is a top destination for winter vacationers.
 You and Fido will be on your own schedule when taking a self-guided stroll on the Crested Butte Heritage Walking Tour.
-Pick up a map at the Crested Butte Mountain Heritage Museum and visit 42 historic homes, theaters, banks, schoolhouses, churches and other buildings.
-Afterwards, take a walk along the colorful storefronts of historic Elk Avenue, where many boutiques gladly welcome dogs inside.
-Shop for your pooch’s new winter digs like weather-proof jackets and technical boots at Mountain Tails.
-Then hop over to The Mountain Store to browse for yourself.
+Pick up a map at the Crested Butte Mountain Heritage Museum and visit 42 historic homes, schoolhouses, churches and other buildings.
+Afterward, take a walk along the colorful storefronts of historic Elk Avenue, where many boutiques gladly welcome dogs inside.
+Shop for your pooch’s new winter digs at Mountain Tails, then hop over to The Mountain Store to browse for yourself.
 Finally, choose a good read at dog-friendly Townie Books, just in case you get snowed in.

 If your four-legged friend gets cabin fever, hit the snow-covered trails with him at Crested Butte Nordic Center.
 Dogs are welcome to join you on five pet-friendly ski trails including Pooch’s Paradise, a mostly flat 3K with a couple of larger climbs to get his blood pumping.

 Jackson Hole, WY

-Start your vacation by visiting the National Elk Refuge.
-Between mid-December through April, you and your not-so-wild animal can view a herd of local Elk as they graze for food in this protected environment.
+When the great outdoors is calling, but you don’t want to feel too secluded, take Fido on a vacation to Jackson Hole.
+Start your trip by visiting the National Elk Refuge.
+From mid-December through April, you and your not-so-wild animal can view a herd of local Elk as they graze for food in this protected environment.
 You may also spot other wildlife such as bighorn sheep or pronghorns.
-The National Elk Refuge lies just to the south of Grand Teton National Park.
-From November 1 through April 30, portions of roadways throughout the park are closed to traffic.
-During this time, leashed dogs are permitted on the Teton Park, Antelope Flats, and Moose-Wilson roads, so it’s the perfect opportunity to take Fido for a walk in the park.
-If your pup prefers to get off the beaten path, take her hiking in Shoshone National Forest.
+The refuge lies just to the south of Grand Teton National Park.
+In winter, portions of roadways throughout the park are closed to traffic and leashed dogs are permitted to join you on a snowy stroll.
+If your pup prefers to get off the beaten path, take her hiking in Shoshone National Forest instead.

 Lake Placid, NY

+Lake Placid is often referred to as America’s playground, with activities for everyone year-round.
 Begin your winter vacation by cross-country skiing, hiking or skijoring with your pooch along the well-marked trails at John Brown Farm, which is free and open to the public.
 You can also try hiking or snow-shoeing at Peninsula Nature Trails.
 Take the .4-mile one-way hike on Lake Shore Trail around Lake Placid, or the .7-mile trek along the Ridge Trail.

-If staying inside is more your style, take your dog shopping at one of the many pet-friendly stores in Lake Placid, like The Adirondack Store, Man and Beast or Bear Essentials.
-Then Fido can join you as you sample award-winning wine in the satellite tasting room of Goose Watch Winery.
-Prepare for your outdoor adventure by shopping with your mutt at Mudd N Flood, where you can stock up on the latest gear and outdoor essentials including leashes, daypacks, collapsible bowls and more.
-You might even meet Daisy, the shop dog.
+Winter in the Southwest can be a magical experience when the desert heat turns into crisp, cold days.
+Prepare for your outdoor adventure in Taos by shopping with your mutt at Mudd N Flood, where you can stock up on the latest gear and outdoor essentials including leashes, daypacks, collapsible bowls and more.
+You might even meet Daisy and Bjorn, the shop dogs.
 Then head over to Blue Sky Pet & Seed Supply and let your pup pick out more goodies for himself.
-Finally, grab a delicious breakfast or lunch on the heated patio of pet-friendly Bent Street Cafe in downtown.
+Finally, grab a delicious breakfast or lunch on the heated patio of pet-friendly Bent Street Cafe downtown.

 If your pooch would rather not venture out into the wilderness, take him for a long walk on the grounds of El Monte Sagrado Resort.
 He’ll also enjoy the outdoor fire and snuggling with you by your room’s fireplace in the evening.
 Canine guests receive a gift bag with a bandana, ball, treats and waste bags at check-in.
 Pets of any size are welcome for an additional fee of $75 per stay.

 Grand Marais, MN

-Stop in at the dog-friendly Stone Harbor Wilderness Supply to stock up on the essentials for exploring the great outdoors.
+Grand Marais is situated on the north shore of Lake Superior in northeastern Minnesota, and surrounded by the beauty of Superior National Forest.
+Before you venture out, stop in at the dog-friendly Stone Harbor Wilderness Supply to stock up on the essentials for exploring the great outdoors.
 Pick out a Stone Harbor bandana and a new harness for your hound, then rent ski equipment for a snowy excursion.
 Dogs are welcome on select trails in the Gunflint Ranger District of Superior National Forest.
 If skijoring isn’t his thing, you can also take your canine cross-country skiing or snowmobiling on the Banadad Ski Trail.
 A Minnesota ski pass is required to access the trail.

 There’s more to Grand Marais than its white winters.
 Spend the day exploring the downtown area.
 Fido is welcome to join you as you shop at Lake Superior Trading Post, Birchbark Books & Gifts or Picnic & Pine.
 After his retail therapy, he can make new friends at the Gunflint Horse Arena and Dog Park.

 Warm up by the fireplace in your cabin at pet-friendly Gunflint Lodge.
 Your furry friend will be considered a “priority guest” during his stay.
 He’s even welcome on a special ski trail so you can enjoy the property’s wooded beauty together.
 Pets of any size are welcome for an additional fee of $25 per pet, per night.
-Nightly rates start at $155.

 Park City, UT

+The mountain resort town of Park City is a busy community of shops and restaurants catering to visitors and their four-legged family members.
 Warm up at Hugo Coffee Shop, located inside the Park City Visitor Center.
 Your dog is welcome to join you inside while you enjoy breakfast and a cuppa Bonafido Dark Roast.
 Best of all, a portion of all proceeds from retail purchases benefits dogs in shelters.
 After breakfast, take Fido to The Dog Dive for some winter swimming.
 Whether he’s in need of low-impact exercise, hydrotherapy or just has excess energy to burn, he’ll be treated to one-on-one attention at this indoor, heated pool.
-If your pup has an itchin’ to get his paws in the snow, head to Quinn’s Trailhead at Round Valley Ski Trails.
-Explore 30 miles of dog-friendly trails, some of which allow dogs off leash.
-And speaking of off-leash, Run-A-Muk Dog Park has 43 acres of Alpine terrain for your snow-loving friend to explore leash-free.
+Once he’s dried off, head to Quinn’s Trailhead at Round Valley Ski Trails.
+Explore 30 miles of dog-friendly trails, some of which allow dogs off leash, or visit Run-A-Muk Dog Park to explore 43 acres of Alpine terrain leash free.

 Book a stay at the Waldorf Astoria Park City, where you and your pooch can wrap up the day by your room’s fireplace.
 The hotel will welcome him with a comfy dog bed, bowls and fresh-baked homemade dog treats.
 Two dogs of any size are accepted for an additional fee of $100 per stay.

 Mammoth Lakes, CA

-Ample sunshine during the winter allows for plenty of outdoor fun in Mammoth Lakes.
-Try cross-country skiing or snowshoeing in Inyo National Forest.
-Just remember to stay off the groomed trails with your pup.
-Rent all the gear you need at pet-friendly Get Outdoors 365.
-While you’re there, browse the selection of outdoor clothing and accessories, and then head to Mammoth Pet Shop so your canine shopaholic can get something for himself.
-After a day in the snow, take your tail-wagger to Tailwaggers for a self-service bath in their fully-equipped grooming center.
+Ample sunshine during the winter allows for plenty of outdoor fun in the Sierra Nevada mountain town of Mammoth Lakes, just south of Yosemite National Park.
+Start off your trip by trying cross-country skiing or snowshoeing with your pup in Inyo National Forest.
+Just remember to stay off the groomed trails.
+Rent all the gear you need at pet-friendly Get Outdoors 365, and while you’re there, browse the selection of outdoor clothing and accessories.
+Then head to Mammoth Pet Shop so your canine shopaholic can get something for himself.
+After a day in the snow, take your tail-wagger to Tailwaggers for a self-service bath in their fully equipped grooming center.
 End your evening with a flight of beer at Black Doubt Brewing, where your mutt can join you inside the tasting room.